aswinichandramohan/Seattle-Airbnb-Data-Analysis/README.md

 ![Page5 screenshot](/images/Page5.JPG)

-#### Finding 1: Highest number of listings in the neighbourhoods based on the property type(Apartment)
+#### Finding 1: Highest number of listings in the neighborhoods based on the property type(Apartment)
 ```
 Broadway - 292
 Belltown - 208